Compression while running: sense or nonsense?

 The benefits of compression at a glance

-✅Less muscle vibration, more stability
+✅ Less muscle vibration, more stability

-✅Accelerated recovery after running
+✅ Accelerated recovery after running

 Side Image

-Is it useful for everyone?
+Is compression useful for everyone?

 • regularly runs or trains for a competition